yenchic/PG/README.md

 ### PG
 `PG = function(dat_miss, dat_cov=NULL)`
+The R script for creating a pattern graph object.
+The default pattern graph will be the graph corresponding to the complete-case missing value (CCMV) restriction.
+You can easily modify the pattern graph by changing `parent` in the output.
+See Section 2 and 3 in `PG_demo_PISA.R`.

 - Input:
   - dat_miss: The primary data matrix that may contain missingness (does not include the covariates).